 What’s next: Noem has called for a special session to craft laws under the new legal landscape now that Roe v.
 Wade is overturned.
 She hasn’t commented on specific legislation, but lawmakers have floated proposals that would make it more difficult for women to seek an abortion out of state.
 However, South Dakota voters rejected outright bans in 2006 and 2008, and abortion rights advocates are preparing for a similar referendum on abortion access.
 The ban on abortions could eventually be challenged through a citizen-initiated ballot measure.

-Background: In 2020, Tennessee passed a law banning most abortions when the fetal heartbeat can be detected at about six weeks, before many women know they’re pregnant.
+Background: In 2020, Tennessee passed a law banning most abortions when the fetal cardiac activity can be detected at about six weeks, before many women know they’re pregnant.
 The measure has never been enforced because it was promptly blocked by a federal court.
 On June 28, a federal appeals court let it take effect.
 Tennessee voters approved an amendment in 2014 declaring that the state’s constitution doesn’t protect or secure the right to abortion or require the funding of an abortion, and empowering state lawmakers to “enact, amend, or repeal statutes regarding abortion.”
 State law also doesn’t allow providers to dispense abortion medications through telemedicine consultations.
 There are six abortion providers in Tennessee.

 Effect of Supreme Court ruling: The state’s attorney general, a Republican, has said a trigger law will go into effect in mid-August that bans all abortions in Tennessee except when necessary to prevent death or “serious risk of substantial and irreversible impairment of a major bodily function.”
 Doctors could be charged with a felony for providing an abortion under the law.